-- Staff member behaved inappropriately outside of work and demonstrated a clear lack of judgment which resulted in his/her arrest by the local police.
+- Staff member behaved inappropriately outside of work and demonstrated a clear lack of judgment which resulted in their arrest by the local police.

-- Staff member used “Facebook” to post inappropriate comments about politician and his/her family.
+- Staff member used “Facebook” to post inappropriate comments about politician and their family.

-- Staff member was visited in his/her office during working hours by an outside visitor where they engaged in intimacies which were inappropriate due to the presence of colleagues.
+- Staff member was visited in their office during working hours by an outside visitor where they engaged in intimacies which were inappropriate due to the presence of colleagues.

 - Staff member reported to duty under the influence of alcohol and engaged in an argument with an outside visitor.